Singhjyoti24/Code-editor/README.md

 Before using this code editor, you need to have the following installed:

 - VS Code
-- HTML, CSS, Javascript and Live Server extensionin VS Code
+- HTML, CSS, Javascript and Live Server extension in VS Code

 ### Installation